mascaldotfr/CoRT-dc/README.md

 ```

 - Copy `secrets.py.example` to `secrets.py`, and add the webhook URLs you saved
-  earlier for BZ and bosses
+  earlier for BZ and bosses.
+Chmod/Chown it accordingly.
 - Now we'll trigger our first discord messages, issue the following commands:

 ```